alphagov/government-service-design-manual/service-manual/making-software/logins.md

 Building a login system is a significant undertaking.
-While there are numerous open source libraries that make it trivial to add login functionality to your service, the moment you add that feature you're significantly increasing your user support overhead (people forget how to sign in, lose their passwords, etc), you're accruing personal data that you will need to constantly review and protect, and you're adding a relatively complex interaction for users to complete.
+While there are numerous open source libraries that make it trivial to add login functionality to your service, there are significant downsides:

+  * significantly increasing your user support overhead (people forget how to sign in, lose their passwords, etc)
+  * accruing personal data that you will need to constantly review and protect
+  * adding a relatively complex interaction for users to complete

 ## Find alternatives